ESTHERADESANYA/LITA_CLASS_DOCUMENTATION/README.md

 - What is the overall sales trend
 - Which product are top sellers
 - What are the product on peak sales
+### Data Analysis
+This is where we include some basic lines of code or queries or even some of the OAX expressions used during your analysis;